 C. A statement indicating

-l) the means and methods for evaluating the extent to which the objectives of Area C4, the cultural diversity requirements, and the writing requirements are met for all course sections, and
+l) the means and methods for evaluating the extent to which the objectives of Area C3, the cultural diversity requirements, and the writing requirements are met for all course sections, and

-2) the steps the department plans to take to ensure that instructors comply with the category criteria and who is responsible?
+2) what steps does the department plan to take to ensure that instructors comply with the category criteria and who is responsible?

 II.
-Indicate in a written statement how the course meets the following criteria for Category C4.
+Indicate in a written statement how the course meets the following criteria for Category C3.
 Relate the statement to the course syllabus and outline.
 Be as succinct as possible.

-1) Develops a comprehensive understanding and appreciation of the heritage being studied and transmits knowledge of Western or Non-Western cultural heritage in the arts and humanities.
+C. Develops a comprehensive understanding and appreciation of the heritage being studied and tramsmits a knowledge of the Western and Non-Western cultural heritage in the humanities.

 E. Develops an understanding of and appreciation for the diversity of the human community.